The PAG meets three times a year to discuss their opinions about membership and to feed back on proposals outlined for the SET membership strategy.

 Stephanie has worked in the Health and Social Care (HSC) sector specialising in dementia care for 35 years, she has been involved in teaching, training, assessing and mentoring for 20 years delivering HSC vocational education programmes.
 Stephanie has a MSc in training in dementia care, is a Fellow of SET and holds ATS and QTLS.

 Stephanie has a duel role within the NHS Trust working as dementia education lead, where she is responsible for the development and delivery of education programmes for the Health Care Assistants (HCA's) Registered Nurses (RN) and Allied Professional and social care workers across the Integrated Care Organisation (ICO).
 Stephanie is module lead for the dementia degree module in partnership with the University of Plymouth.
 She is also tutor, assessor and internal quality assurer for HSC vocational education.
 Stephanie is passionate about teaching and raising awareness in education for health and social care and dementia.

 Anita works at the University of Roehampton, having spent 14 years working in a FE College.
-Her interests remain in developing the status of FE through her Doctoral research.
-She is a Fellow of SET, gained Qualified Teacher Learning Status (QTLS) in 2010 and has recently been awarded Advanced Teacher Status (ATS).
+Her interests remain in developing the status of FE through her Doctoral research which she recently completed.
+She is a Fellow of SET, gained Qualified Teacher Learning Status (QTLS) in 2010 and was one of the first members to gain Advanced Teacher Status (ATS) in 2019.

 "My favourite thing about working in FE is the impact we have on helping shape the lives of our students and contributing to their sense of achievement."

 Jerry works for the Offender Learning Section of Weston College and has been teaching, mainly at HMPPS Channings Wood in Devon, for 17 years after a career change at the age of 40.